simha-grey/sylius_plugin_g/README.md

 ## Installation

-1. *We work on stable, supported, and up-to-date versions of packages.
-We recommend you do the same.*
+ *We work on stable, supported, and up-to-date versions of packages.
+We recommend you do the same.* an ancient saying

+1. Go to your Shop project directory.
+Run the following
 ```bash
 $  composer config repositories.0 git https://github.com/simha-grey/sylius_plugin_g/
 ```